louisane006/cypress-interview/README.md

 ## Installing
 Download follow the instructions [here](https://docs.cypress.io/guides/getting-started/installing-cypress#Direct-download) to download/install cypress.
 This test is written with _direct installation_ in mind, but if you're more comfortable with a different method and you can make it work, you're welcome to do so.

-The next step is to clone out test repo from INSERT LINK HERE.
+The next step is to clone out test repo from [this github link](https://github.com/Aluminati/cypress-interview).
 You should then be able to run cypress on this and get our basic setup.